khalidmesbah/ps/notes/problem-solving.md

 - order the questions from the highest to lowest acceptance rate
 - learn from the solutions and understand it
 - revisit problems

+> If i hand an hour to solve a problem I'd spend 55 minutes thinking about the problem and five minutes thinking about solutions
+>
+> If you don't understand the problem well enough, all solutions are useless